WELCOME TO LOCAL HISTORY HUB

 Upcoming Events

-Local History Hub Info Sessions – Winter 2026
+Local History Hub Info Sessions – Summer 2026

-Over autumn and winter we are hosting a series of short online information sessions for Local Authorities, Multi-Academy Trusts, and heritage organisations.
+Over the coming months we are hosting a series of short online information sessions for Local Authorities, Multi-Academy Trusts, schools and heritage organisations.
 Come along to find out more about how Local History Hub works and how your organisation can get involved.

 Sign up here